NomicFoundation/hardhat/packages/buidler-docker/README.md

-# `buidler-docker`
+# `hardhat-docker`

-A library to manage Docker from Buidler plugins.
+A library to manage Docker from Hardhat plugins.